electrolux-oss/aws-cost-exporter/README.md

 ![aws-cost-exporter-design](doc/images/aws-cost-exporter-design.png)

+## How Does Exporter Use AWS Credentials
+This exporter works base on [Boto3 SDK](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html#configuring-credentials), with order is changed a littel as below:
+- Passing credentials as parameters in the boto.client() method, these parameters are defined in the `exporter_config.yaml` file as `aws_access_key` and `aws_secret_key`.
+- When both `aws_access_key` and `aws_secret_key` are set to null values in the `exporter_config.yaml` file, the subsequent priority order will be:
+   - Environment variables when export enviroment variables with `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_SESSION_TOKEN`
+   - Shared credential file (~/.aws/credentials)
+   - AWS config file (~/.aws/config)
+   - Assume Role provider
+   - Assume Role With Web Identity Provider: example use IRSA on EKS
+   - Boto2 config file (/etc/boto.cfg and ~/.boto)
+   - Instance metadata service on an Amazon EC2 instance that has an IAM role configured.

 ## Setup AWS IAM User, Role, and Policy

 Note that if there is a list of AWS accounts for cost data collection, only **ONE** user needs to be created.
 This user is usually created in the AWS account where the exporter is deployed (an EKS cluster).
 This can be done from the AWS console - IAM portal or by terraform code.